MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-connectors.md

 **Should I create a dedicated account to register the connector with Microsoft Entra application proxy?**

-There's no reason to.
-Any Global Administrator or application administrator account works.
+There's no reason to create a dedicated account.
+Any account with the Application Administrator role works.
 The credentials entered during installation aren't used after the registration process.
 Instead, a certificate is issued to the connector, which is used for authentication from that point on.

 **How can I monitor the performance of the Microsoft Entra private network connector?**